Ficool

 Rain was rare, but not completely absent.
 Drought existed, yes, but nothing like the curse we have now.

-The villagers tried all kinds of rituals to summon rain… Most failed.
-But one worked."
+The villagers tried all kinds of rituals to summon rain… most failed.
+But one succeeded."

 The Fragrance Seller glanced at him from the side, listening without interruption.

-The boy continued, raising his voice slightly, as if reciting a tale heard in some distant land:
+The man continued, raising his voice slightly, as if reciting a tale heard in some distant land:

 Its first appearance brought rain that lasted for two whole months.
 The land bloomed.
 The crops flourished.